sruffner/XSort/xsort/assets/views.md

 amplitude of the primary unit's largest spike template.
 You can manually adjust the scale between +/-50 and +/-1000uV using the slider control at the bottom right.

-**NOTE**: When there are more than 16 recorded analog channels, XSort only computes and caches each neural unit's per-channel spike templates on the 16 channels [P-8 ..
+**NOTE**: When there are more than 16 recorded analog channels, **XSort** only computes and caches each neural unit's per-channel spike templates on the 16 channels [P-8 ..
 P+7], where P is the index of the unit's primary channel.
 If two different units do not have the same primary channel, their templates are not computed on the same set of channels.
-By design, this view displays all 16 templates for the primary unit, as well any templates for other units in the display list that were computed on any channel among the primary unit's 16 template channel indices.
+By design, this view displays all 16 templates for the primary unit, as well any templates for other units in the display list that were computed on a channel among the primary unit's 16 template channel indices.
 This makes sense -- it's highly unlikely the user will need to compare units with very different template channel sets.

 ### Correlograms